To report child abuse or neglect call 416.638.7800. Your call will be answered 24 hours a day, 7 days a week.

 How do I report child abuse?

 If you know that a child is being abused or you suspect that a child is at risk of being harmed, it’s time to call us.
 We are available 24 hours a day to talk about your concerns, and the information you give us, including your identity, will remain confidential where possible.
 Remember, you don’t need to be sure.
 It is our job to figure out if what is happening is child abuse.
 You may call us anonymously if you wish.
-When you call, you will speak to an intake worker who is specially trained to listen to your concerns and ask questions before deciding how urgent the situation is and what type of intervention is needed.
-If a child is in imminent danger, a social worker will respond immediately.
+When you call, you will speak with a call agent to who is trained to listen to your concerns and ask questions to determine what type of intervention is needed.
+If intervention is required, your call will be directed to a child protection worker who will gather all necessary information.
+If a child is in imminent danger, a child protection worker will respond immediately.

 Our child protection workers are professionals who evaluate your information using comprehensive guidelines to determine the risk in each situation.
 A typical investigation will include checking a computer database to see if the family or child has been involved with a Children’s Aid Society in the past.
 Many factors are considered when determining how to investigate your concerns, including the age of the child, presence of physical injuries and other red flags that might indicate abuse.